Ollanta Humala: Arrest

 During the Peruvian presidential election in February 2016, a report by the Brazilian Federal Police implicated Humala in bribery by Odebrecht for public works contracts.
 President Humala denied the charge and avoided questions from the media on that matter.

 In July 2017, Humala and his wife were arrested and held in pre-trial detention following investigations into his involvement in the Odebrecht scandal.
 On 26 April 2018, by resolution of the Constitutional Court of Peru, he began his process of freedom.
 Following this, his wife was placed on house arrest while Humala had to report to court monthly.

 In January 2019, Peruvian prosecutors stated that they had enough evidence to charge Humala and his wife with laundering money from both Odebrecht and the government of Venezuela.
 In May 2019, the Prosecutor's Office requested 20 years in prison for him and 26 years for his wife, Nadine Heredia.
 The process also reaches several relatives close to the former presidential partner.
 The case is in prosecution control.

 Ollanta Humala was investigated under restricted appearance, allegedly accused of money laundering to the detriment of the State and of illicit association to commit a crime, among others.
 However, Odebrecht's main projects were carried out under the presidencies of Alberto Fujimori and Alan García.
 In February 2022, Humala and his wife faced trial for alleged money laundering related to Odebrecht, facing accusations that the two received $3 million during the 2006 and 2011 elections.
 Both denied their involvement.

 On 15 April 2025, Humala and Heredia were convicted and sentenced to 15 years' imprisonment for money laundering over their involvement in the Odebrecht scandal.
-Heredia and their then-underage son, Samin Mallko Ollanta Humala Heredia, fled to Brazil's capital Brasília after the country granted diplomatic asylum the next day.
+Heredia and their then-underage son, Samin Mallko Ollanta Humala Heredia, fled to Brazil's capital Brasília after the country granted diplomatic asylum the following day.

+Release

+On the Evening of 31 July 2026, Humala was pardoned and was seen with his supporters while riding in a Car, following his release, Humala said that he was a victim of Political prosecution and also said that "He did not receive bribes from Brazil or Venezuela".